kabanero-io/kabanero-foundation/design/digest.md

 ## Kabanero CLI and REST APIs

- The CLI and REST APIs are updated for Stack related Read methods to display active container status `first-activation-digest` and `current-digest` value (if different.)
+ The CLI and REST APIs are updated for Stack related Read methods to display active container status `digest-at-activation` (from the Stack CR) and `current-digest` value (from the container registry).

 ## Kabanero Guides